Medical Schools in Michigan: How to Get In (2025)

 Oakland University William Beaumont School of Medicine

 Over the course of four years, Oakland University medical students will engage in a vertically integrated curriculum.
 This means that, alongside their basic science preclinical education and clinical rotations, they will also participate in medical humanities courses, the four-year Embark student research program, and the PRISM (Promoting Reflection and Individual Growth Through Support and Mentoring) experience.
 Embark is a required scholarly concentration program of OUWB; students will learn about research methodology and data analysis, hone project management skills, and apply these skills in the construction of abstracts, manuscripts, and presentations.
 Through PRISM, students will reflect on their clinical and life experiences individually, with their peers, and with faculty mentors.
 They will also benefit from close guidance throughout the residency application and career planning process.
-Notably, OUWB has partnerships at several off-campus locations both within the United States and globally where students may pursue clinical away rotations or research electives.

 University of Michigan Medical School

-The University of Michigan Medical School is a highly ranked medical school, globally renowned for its leadership in healthcare innovation, research, and clinical excellence.
 Prior to arriving on campus, students can participate in the CAMP (Creating Adventurous and Mindful Physicians) program, a student-led wilderness orientation program.
 The school also has the M-Home program; through this initiative, students will be placed in Houses from their first day on campus.
 In the Houses, students will participate in various community-building events, and they will be further organized into Doctoring groups of 10–12 students.
 The Doctoring Course aims to teach Michigan medical students skills not only in history taking, physical examinations, and oral patient presentations, but also in leadership, teamwork, and communication.
 The Doctoring Course spans the four years of medical school; thus, students have the opportunity to form strong connections with their smaller group of peers and two faculty mentors.

 Wayne State University School of Medicine

-WSUSOM students will participate in an 18-month preclinical curriculum during which they will study the science and art of medicine, a 12-month clerkship phase during which they will rotate across the various core areas of medicine, and a 14-month post-clerkship phase during which they will hone their clinical skills in preparation for their selected field of medicine.
+WSU SOM students will participate in an 18-month preclinical curriculum during which they will study the science and art of medicine, a 12-month clerkship phase during which they will rotate across the various core areas of medicine, and a 14-month post-clerkship phase during which they will hone their clinical skills in preparation for their selected field of medicine.
 Students can additionally participate in the Peer Mentor Program, where they can ask questions to their co-medical students in a safe and open environment.
 This program also includes Mentor Meet-Ups where students meet to discuss the various challenges they are currently facing as medical students and expect to face as future physicians in addition to the healthcare disparities they observe in Detroit throughout their curricular and extracurricular experiences.

-Additionally, WSUSOM is the only medical school in Michigan to offer a three-year accelerated MD degree program with a direct residency placement at Wayne State.
+Additionally, WSU SOM is the only medical school in Michigan to offer a three-year accelerated MD degree program with a direct residency placement at Wayne State.
 If interested, students can note their preference to be considered for this program on their application and which of the 12 Wayne State residency programs they would like to attend if accepted to the program.

 Western Michigan University Homer Stryker M.D.
 School of Medicine

-Western Michigan University School of Medicine has a decompressed preclinical curriculum which allows students to take multiple shorter one-week breaks in between systems-based courses in lieu of the traditional three-month summer vacation commonly observed at other medical schools.
-During the one week breaks, students can either catch up on prior material, take vacation, or take electives such as research, medical ethics, and forensic pathology.
+WMU SOM has a decompressed preclinical curriculum that allows students to take multiple shorter one-week breaks in between systems-based courses in lieu of the traditional three-month summer vacation commonly observed at other medical schools.
+During the one week breaks, students can either catch up on prior material, take a vacation, or take electives such as research, medical ethics, and forensic pathology.
 Students will have a seven-week vacation from February to April during their second year of medical school before entering their clerkship rotations in May.

 Medical students are also placed in Learning Communities upon arrival to the Western Michigan University School of Medicine and learn applied clinical skills and participate in community-building activities in these Communities.
 The medical school additionally has a peer counseling support group, Mentoring and Supporting Each Other for Success, to ensure that students have an opportunity to connect with and confide in their own peers when facing difficulties in medical school.